-Flex room should also include or plan for a full size bathroom for guests.
+Your flex room should also include or plan for a full size bathroom for guests.

-READY TO DESIGN YOUR FOREVER HOME?
+READY TO DESIGN YOUR FUTURE HOME?

 Implementing all the elements on this checklist may seem daunting, but with the right help it doesn't have to be.
-As a Certified Aging in Place Specialist (CAPS), I am proud to help multi-generational families, empty nesters and more design their forever home.
+As a Certified Aging in Place Specialist (CAPS), I am proud to help multi-generational families, empty nesters and more design their next home.